 Size & Appearance

-Saint Bernards have huge heads, featuring a wrinkled brow.
-This is paired with a short muzzle, and dark, inquisitive eyes.
+Saint Bernards have huge heads featuring wrinkled brows.
+This is paired with a short muzzle and dark, inquisitive eyes.
 Their ears hang gently and end slightly above their jowls.
 They are floppy and form a rounded triangle shape.
 The AKC requires that the lips and nose always be black.
-Speaking of lips, you’ll notice very quickly that they have a strong tendency to drool, so watch out when giving them cuddles!
+Speaking of lips, you’ll notice very quickly that they have a strong tendency to drool, so watch out when giving them cuddles.

 Saint Bernards are especially sturdy, though that doesn’t come as a surprise to anyone.
 Their chests are moderately deep, not reaching below the elbows, and their backs are broad and straight.
 Their legs are massive and muscular, and their paws are broad and strong.
 All these allow for the dignified stance the breed is known for.

 Saint Bernards have very dense, tough coats to help protect them from the cold.
 As we mentioned earlier, the breed comes in both short-haired and long-haired varieties.
 The difference between the two types of coats, beyond length, is texture.